-As opposed to Eyüplü Halit’s promise of love, I cannot offer anything more than the inexplicit pleasure of participating in a photo shoot exploring the questions mentioned above.
+As opposed to Eyüplü Halit’s promise of love, I cannot offer anything more than the inexplicit pleasure of participating in a photo shoot exploring the abovementioned questions.

 It all depends on your decision.

-If you believe, or choose to believe this project, I invite you to participate in the collective photo shoot with 68—or more or fewer—brides at the Sait Halim Pasha Mansion on 04/03/2016.
+If you believe or choose to believe in this project, I invite you to participate in the collective photo shoot with 68—or more or fewer—brides at the Sait Halim Pasha Mansion on 04/03/2016.

 AMİRA ARZIK, ARZU ŞENSOY, ASLI GÖBÜLÜK, AYLA GÜL, AYLİN ÇİFTÇİ, AYŞE TÜMERKAN, BAŞAK KONT SEZGİN, BERNA ULUÇAY, BETÜL ŞENOCAK, CANAN EREN ARDİTTİ, CANSU BAHADIR, CAROLİNE LAFOREST, CEVHERE KONAR, DAHLİA SUBAŞI, DERYA KAPLAN, DERYA KOÇAK, DERYA KÖKSAL, DİDEM ERTEN, EDA İLDAM, ELİF KAHVECİ, ELİF SELENA AYHAN, ESRANUR YALÇIN, EYLÜL AZNEVİ, GAMZE COŞKUN IRMAK, GÜLGÜN ÖZEK, HANDE COŞKUNOĞLU, HANDE HASDEMİR, HANDE YAĞMUR, HARİKA İNANSAL, HATİCE KARATEPE, İPEK İNALBAY, JANA MOKLİSOVA, KAROLİN APİK, LAL HİTAY, MANOLYA ZEYTİN, MELİDA TÜZÜNOĞLU, MELİKE YÖRÜKOĞLU, MERVE ERDEMLİ, MERVE GEZER SUBAŞI, MİLENA RAYCHEVA, NESLİHAN TORAMAN, OYLUM AYTEMİZ, ÖMÜR İÇÖZ, ÖZGE GENÇ, ÖZGE YALÇIN, ÖZLEM ÜNSAL, PELİT DUMAN, PINAR DELİER, PINAR GÜZELGÜN , SELİN AKAR, SENA AÇIKOĞLU, SEVDA ARGUNER, TUĞBA ATASOY, TUĞBA AYAS, VİLDAN İLTER, YASEMİN ARSLAN, ZEYNEP ALBORA, ZEYNEP BERİK, ZEYNEP SOYLU